ib-ruby/ib-ruby/README.md

     require 'ib'
 ```
 Only require 'ib' AFTER you've connected to DB, otherwise your Models will not
 inherit from ActiveRecord::Base and won't be persistent.
-If you are using Rails,
-you don't need IB::DB.connect part, Rails will take care of it for you.

-Now, all your IB Models are just ActiveRecords and you can save them to DB just
+Now, all your IB Models are just ActiveRecords and you can save them to the DB.
-like you would with Rails models.

 ## RUNNING TESTS: